 The program should be taken as an orientation to occupational safety for construction workers.
 As such they should be given additional training as per specific job hazards.

 Once they complete the course successfully, students will get their completion card within 6 to 8 weeks.
-Please be advised that the OSHA 30 Hour Construction Industry Outreach training course is not equivalent to OSHA 510 or 511 courses.
+Please be advised that the OSHA 30-Hour Construction training course is not equivalent to OSHA 510 or 511 courses.